-Darinaparsin is a novel mitochondrial- and sonic hedgehog-targeted agent (organic arsenic) in development with both IV and oral administration.
-Phase 1 testing of the IV form of darinaparsin in solid tumors and hematological cancers was completed and we reported clinical activity and, importantly, a safety profile from these studies as predicted by preclinical results.
+Darinaparsin, ZIO-101.
+Darinaparsin is an anti-mitochondrial (organic arsenic) compound (covered by issued patents and pending patent applications in the United States and in foreign countries).
+Phase 1 testing of the intravenous, or IV, form of darinaparsin in solid tumors and hematological cancers was completed.
+We reported clinical activity and a safety profile from these studies as predicted by preclinical results.
 We subsequently completed Phase 2 studies in advanced myeloma, primary liver cancer and in certain other hematological cancers.
-At the May 2009 annual meeting of the American Society of Clinical Oncology (ASCO), we reported favorable results from the IV trial in lymphoma, particularly peripheral T-cell lymphoma, or PTCL.
-With a subsequent focus on the relapsed setting of PTCL, a Phase 1 study of darinaparsin in combination with the treatment regimen called "CHOP" in the front-line setting of PTCL was ended.
-A Phase 1 trial in solid tumors with an oral form of darinaparsin is nearing completion.
-Data from the Phase I oral study will guide further study.
-We have obtained Orphan Drug Designation for darinaparsin in the United States and Europe for the treatment of PTCL and have entered into a licensing agreement with Solasia for the Asia/Pacific territory with a focus on IV-administered darinaparsin in PTCL.
+At the May 2009 annual meeting of ASCO, we reported favorable results from the IV trial in lymphoma, particularly peripheral T-cell lymphoma, or PTCL.
+A Phase 1 trial in solid tumors with an oral form of darinaparsin has completed enrollment.
+We have obtained Orphan Drug Designation for darinaparsin in the United States and Europe for the treatment of PTCL and have entered into a licensing agreement with Solasia Pharma K.K., or Solasia, for the Asia/Pacific territory with a focus on IV-administered darinaparsin in PTCL.
+Clinical studies are currently ongoing with Solasia.
+We are seeking to out-license or otherwise monetize darinaparsin for territories not covered by our agreement with Solasia.